junxit/us-congress-bills-119/bill.md

 > To amend the Mineral Leasing Act for Acquired Lands to make that Act applicable to hardrock minerals.

 ## § 1.
-Short title

-This Act may be cited as the “Mineral Extraction for Renewable Industry and Critical Applications Act of 2025” or the “MERICA Act of 2025”.

-## § 2.
 Application of Mineral Leasing Act for Acquired Lands to hardrock minerals

 The Mineral Leasing Act for Acquired Lands (30 U.S.C.
 351 et seq.) is amended—